dgerosa/generalizedchip/README.md

 # generalizedchip
-A generalized precession parameter to interpret gravitational-wave data
+## A generalized precession parameter to interpret gravitational-wave data

+Readme